Danish disability pension

 See the rules (in Danish) at borger.dk under the heading “Må jeg eller min ægtefælle/samlever arbejde, mens jeg får førtidspension?”
 (May I or my spouse/partner work while I am receiving disability pension?).

-If you live with a spouse, civil partner or cohabiting partner who is also in receipt of either disability pension, senior pension or retirement pension, your pension will continue to be paid for up to three months after your death.
-This is known as a survivor's pension.
+If you live with a spouse, civil partner or cohabiting partner who is also in receipt of either a disability pension, senior pension or state retirement pension, your pension can continue to be paid for up to three months after your death.
+This is known as a survivor’s pension.
 When the three months are up, the pension of your spouse, civil partner or cohabiting partner will be adjusted to the rates and rules that apply to a single person.

 Your next of kin do not need to do anything about your disability pension, senior pension or retirement pension in the event of your death.
 The National Registration Office will notify Udbetaling Danmark and your local authority, and an automatic decision will be made about what will happen to your pension.
 However, if you live abroad, your family should contact Udbetaling Danmark.